Retry Logic & Backoff Strategies for Web Push

 2. Inspect Circuit Breaker Logs: If retries stall, check regional gateway health endpoints.
 Manually reset circuitOpenUntil maps only after confirming upstream recovery.

-3. Audit HMAC Failures: Spike in 401 Unauthorized during retries indicates VAPID key rotation or token expiration.
+3. Audit HMAC Failures: A spike in 401 Unauthorized during retries indicates VAPID key rotation or token expiration.
 Validate key lifecycle management.

 4. Trace TTL Pruning: If TTL_EXPIRED_PURGE exceeds baseline, reduce initial TTL headers or tighten backoff multipliers for low-priority tiers.